-Glomerular disorders are classified based on urine sediment as those that manifest predominantly with
+Glomerular disorders are classified based on urine changes as those that manifest predominantly with

-Nephritic syndrome (see Overview of Nephritic Syndrome) is nephritic urine sediment with or without hypertension, elevated serum creatinine, and oliguria.
+Nephritic syndrome Overview of Nephritic Syndrome Nephritic syndrome is defined by hematuria, variable degrees of proteinuria, usually dysmorphic red blood cells (RBCs), and often RBC casts on microscopic examination of urinary sediment.
+Often... read more is nephritic urine sediment with or without hypertension, elevated serum creatinine, and oliguria.

 The pathophysiology of nephritic and nephrotic disorders differs substantially, but their clinical overlap is considerable—eg, several disorders may manifest with the same clinical picture—and the presence of hematuria or proteinuria does not itself predict response to treatment or prognosis.

-Disorders tend to manifest at different ages (see Glomerular Disorders by Age and Manifestations) although there is much overlap.
-The disorders may be primary (idiopathic) or have secondary causes (see Causes of Glomerulonephritis and see Table: Causes of Nephrotic Syndrome).
+Disorders tend to manifest at different ages (see table Glomerular Disorders by Age and Manifestations Glomerular Disorders by Age and Manifestations ), although there is much overlap.
+The disorders may be

 A glomerular disorder is usually suspected when screening or diagnostic testing reveals an elevated serum creatinine level and abnormal urinalysis (hematuria with or without casts, proteinuria, or both).
-Approach to the patient involves distinguishing predominant-nephritic from predominant-nephrotic features and identifying likely causes by patient age, accompanying illness (see Glomerular Disorders by Age and Manifestations and see Table: Causes of Nephrotic Syndrome ), and other elements of the history (eg, time course, systemic manifestations, family history).
+Approach to the patient involves distinguishing predominant-nephritic from predominant-nephrotic features and identifying likely causes by patient age, accompanying illness (see table Glomerular Disorders by Age and Presentation Glomerular Disorders by Age and Manifestations and table Causes of Nephrotic Syndrome Causes of Nephrotic Syndrome ), and other elements of the history (eg, time course, systemic manifestations, family history).